uhppoted/uhppoted-httpd/documentation/acl.grl.md

 - one of the groups assigned to the card has permission for the door and the access is not _revoked_ in the `acl.grules` file
 - the card has access to the door _allowed_ by at least one rule and also not _revoked_ by any rule

+The `acl.grl` file is typically located in:

+- /etc/uhppoted/httpd/acl.grl (Linux)
+- /usr/local/etc/com.github.uhppoted/http/acl.grl (MacO)
+- \Program Data\uhppoted\httpd\acl.grl (Windows)

-The `acl.grules` file is automatically reloaded when it has been modified i.e. it is not necessary to stop and restart `uhppoted-httpd` for rule changes to take effect.
+and is automatically reloaded when it has been modified i.e. it is not necessary to stop and restart `uhppoted-httpd` for rule changes to take effect.

 ## Objects